-- In determining the PM, the procedure excludes a Market Participant's: - quantity and pattern of trading amounts where the estimate of the aggregate of all trading amounts for the period being assessed is a positive amount; and - o quantity and pattern of reallocation amounts where the estimate of the aggregate of all reallocation amounts for the period being assessed is a positive amount. - The PM is always assessed over a period equal to the reaction period (TRP, defined as 7 days).
+- Quantity and pattern of reallocation amounts where the estimate of the aggregate of all reallocation amounts for the period being assessed is a positive amount. - The PM is always assessed over a period equal to the reaction period (TRP, defined as seven days).